utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

-- System detects unfilled fields on the registration form
+- 5a.
+System detects unfilled fields on the registration form
-- System asks the user to fulfill the unfilled fields
+- 5a1.
+System asks the user to fulfill the unfilled fields
-- User fills the fields
+- 5a2.
+User fills the fields
 - Repeat until user creates an account successfully

-- System detects that there is already a user registered with that information
+- 5a.
+System detects that there is already a user registered with that information
-- Redirects back to the registration form and tells the user there is someone already registered with that information
+- 5a1.
+Redirects back to the registration form and tells the user there is someone already registered with that information
 - Repeat until user inputs different info

-- User cancels registration
+- *a User cancels registration
-- System redirects user back to the home page
+- *a1.
+System redirects user back to the home page

 ![](uc01.png)